With a Little Help from My Friends: Background and composition

-Lennon and McCartney finished writing the song in mid-March 1967, written specifically as Starr's track for the album.
+John Lennon and Paul McCartney finished writing the song in mid-March 1967, written specifically as Ringo Starr's track for the Beatles album Sgt.
+Pepper's Lonely Hearts Club Band.
 McCartney said: "It was pretty much co-written, John and I doing a work song for Ringo, a little craft job."
 In 1970 Lennon stated: "Paul had the line about 'a little help from my friends.'
-He had some kind of structure for it, and we wrote it pretty well fifty-fifty from his original idea.", but in 1980 Lennon said: "This is Paul, with a little help from me.
+He had some kind of structure for it, and we wrote it pretty well fifty-fifty from his original idea", but in 1980 Lennon said: "This is Paul, with a little help from me.
 'What do you see when you turn out the light/ I can't tell you, but I know it's mine...' is mine."
 It was briefly called "Bad Finger Boogie" (later the inspiration for the band name Badfinger), supposedly because Lennon composed the melody on a piano using his middle finger after having hurt his forefinger.

 Lennon and McCartney deliberately wrote a tune with a limited range – except for the last note, which McCartney worked closely with Starr to achieve.
 In The Beatles Anthology, Starr explained that he insisted on changing the first line – which originally was "What would you think if I sang out of tune?
 Would you throw ripe tomatoes at me?" – so that fans would not throw tomatoes at him should he perform it live (in the early days, after George Harrison made a passing comment that he liked Jelly Babies, the group was showered with them at all of their live performances).

 After it was released in the United States, Maryland Governor and future Vice President Spiro T. Agnew lobbied to have the song banned because he believed it was about drug use.

+In the 1967 summer a duo called The Young Idea made a commercial cover of the song.

+In 1968 Joe Cocker recorded a hard rock version of the song.
+He changed the initial line "What would you think if I sang out of tune?" to "What would you do if I sang out of tune?".
+The "do version" has since been the standard - even when Ringo Starr sings it live.